Brigita08r/seleniumWebPageTesting/README.md

 <p align="center">
 And you can start writing your tests.
-Good luck! :relaxed:
+Good luck!